+3315 Sex and Gender (3-3-0) Prerequisite: Junior standing and one of the following: ANTH 2301, ANTH 2302, PSY 1303, SOC 1303.
 Explores the social construction of gender, the consequences of gender stratification, and the theoretical explanations for gender development and inequality.
 Issues include the intersection of sex and gender with sexual orientation, class, race, and ethnicity.
 4301 Power and Society (3-3-0) Prerequisite: SOC 1303, 3 additional hours in sociology and junior standing.
 Examination of the social organization of political and economic power.
 Different theoretical views of the state are discussed as well as the ways different groups compete for power.
 Other topics include the relationship between economic inequality and political power and political participation.
 4302 Sociocultural Analysis of Film (3-3-0) Prerequisite: Junior standing and one of the following: ANTH 2302, SOC 1303, PSY 1303.
-Analysis of cinematic conventions whereby Americal cultural values are encoded in the narrative structures of popular movies.
+Analysis of cinematic conventions whereby American cultural values are encoded in the narrative structures of popular movies.
 Considers certain cinematic stories as myth and explores the sociological and social psychological functions of movies that are mythic in nature.
 Film genres to be discussed may include westerns, police/detective, comedies, and recent films illustrating the confusion and anxiety endemic to post-industrial, postmodern society.
 4303 Work in a Changing Society (3-3-0) Prerequisite: SOC 1303, 3 additional hours in sociology and junior standing.
 Analysis of work as a social phenomenon from sociological and social psychological theoretical perspectives.
 Topics may include work and the industrial revolution, bureaucratic organization of work, influence of technology on work, changing nature of work in a post-industrial society, management of emotions and antisocial behavior in the workplace.
 4305 Urban Sociology (3-3-0) Prerequisite: SOC 1303, 3 additional hours in sociology and junior standing.
 Study of the city as an arena for the conduct of social life.
 Topics may include the global history of urban development, contemporary urban problems in the context of globalization, and development of public policy.
 4308 Conflict and Conflict Resolution (3-3-0) Prerequisite: SOC 1303 and junior standing.

 Survey of conflict and conflict resolution, analyzing the micro and macro perspectives of conflict and its escalation and de-escalation.
 Topics include models of 3rd-party conflict resolution and associated skills and techniques, power and resources and related issues of identity and culture in understanding the roots and course of conflict.
 4309 World Migration (3-3-0) Prerequisite: SOC 1303 and junior standing.
 Examines the diversity of origin and incorporation of immigrants in developed countries.
 Focus on types of immigrants and their processes of economic, political, social, cultural or psychological adaptation; present realities of contemporary global migration in the context of competing theories in the social sciences; and the immigration policies of western nations.
 4310 Mass Media (3-3-0) Prerequisite: SOC 1303, three additional hours in SOC and junior standing.
 Focus on the nature of mass media in contemporary society and its impact on individuals and groups.
 4315 Social Theory (3-3-0) Prerequisite: SOC 1303, 6 additional hours in sociology and junior standing.
 Explores the theoretical perspectives that social and behavioral scientists have developed over the past 200 years to analyze processes producing social order and social changes.
 Practical application of these perspectives to various social issues also will be emphasized.
-4390 Special Topics in Sociology (3-3-0) Prerequisite: SOC 1303, 3 additional hours in sociology, junior standing, or permission of the instructor.
-Selected topics in sociology.
-Topics may vary from semester to semester, and the course may be repeated when topics vary.
-SOS (Social Sciences) 2304 Research Methods in the Social Sciences (3-3-0) Prerequisite: Three hours in anthropology, criminal justice, history, political science, psychology or sociology.
-Laboratory fee: \$25.
+4317 Religion in a Changing Society (3-3-0) Prerequisite: SOC 1303.